Mawgan Porth

-Mawgan Porth (in Porth Maugan, meaning "St. Mawgan's cove", or Porth Gluwyan, meaning "cove of the Gluvian River") is a beach and small settlement in north Cornwall, England.
+Mawgan Porth (Porth Maugan, meaning "St. Mawgan's cove", or Porth Gluwyan, meaning "cove of the Gluvian River") is a beach and small settlement in north Cornwall, England.
 It is north of Watergate Bay, approximately four miles (6 km) north of Newquay, on the Atlantic Ocean coast.

-The town has recently seen a number of celebrities purchasing properties in the area leading to it becoming known as Hollywood-on-Sea.

 Mawgan Porth is in the civil parish of Mawgan-in-Pydar, at the seaward end of the Vale of Lanherne (or Vale of Mawgan) where the River Menalhyl meets the sea.
 The hamlet consists of a pub, a general store, and several hotels, guest houses and caravan parks.

 The sandy beach, backed by dunes with cliffs at each end, is quality-assessed and supervised by lifeguards during the summer.
 It is a popular surfing location.
 The South West Coast Path passes behind the beach and the area attracts holiday-makers.

 There are a number of local holiday parks in Mawgan Porth.
 The oldest is Magic Cove Touring Park; Cosy Corner is nearest to the beach, and then Sun Haven Valley Holiday Park.